SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/opentelemetry/sql-server-opentelemetry.md

 Make sure logging is turned on in SQL Server.
 Follow [this documentation](https://docs.microsoft.com/en-us/sql/database-engine/configure-windows/scm-services-configure-sql-server-error-logs?view=sql-server-ver15) to enable it.

-The Microsoft SQL Server App's queries and dashboards depend on logs from the SQL Server ERRORLOG, which is typically found in: `C:\Program Files\Microsoft SQL Server\MSSQL<version>.MSSQLSERVER\MSSQL\Log\ERRORLOG*`
+The Microsoft SQL Server App's queries and dashboards depend on logs from the SQL Server ERRORLOG, which is typically found in: `/var/opt/mssql/log/errorlog`

 The ERRORLOG is typically in UTF-16LE encoding, but verify the file encoding used in your SQL Server configuration.
-On Windows, this can be found by using a tool such as Notepad++.

 ## Configure SQL Server Logs Collection